 The Statement of Net Position presents the financial position of the University and its discretely presented component units.
 The major components of the Statement of Net Position include assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
-A condensed comparative Statements of Net Position follows:
+A condensed comparative Statements of Net Position follows as of June 30, 2020 and 2019: